eralchemy/eralchemy/README.md

 Every feedback is welcome on the [GitHub issues](https://github.com/maurerle/eralchemy2/issues).

-To run the tests, use : `$ py.test`.
+To run the tests, use : `$ py.test` or `$ tox`.
-Some tests require a local postgres database with a schema named test in a database named test all owned by a user named postgres with a password of postgres.
+Some tests require a local postgres database with a schema named test in a database named test all owned by a user named eralchemy with a password of eralchemy.
+This can be easily set up using docker-compose with: `docker-compose up -d`.

 All tested PR are welcome.